CrashGit/Mainframe/README.md

 # Mainframe

+IMPORTANT: As of January 1, 2023, AutoHotkey v2 beta 13 or lower is required.
+I don't know what happened to the versions after that, but they break several things for seemingly no reason.
+Several different, innocent things cause memory read/write errors.
+Built-in functions giving errors about parameters that contradict documentation (and how it was working before).
+Menus not working right.
+You get the idea.

 Initially started as this older, but popular gui: https://github.com/plul/Public-AutoHotKey-Scripts

 I have updated it to AHK v2 with very heavy modifications, adding a new aesthetic and functionality.